vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

     }
 }
 ```
-With this we have a simple NativeContainer where we can get, set and increment the count.
-This container can be passed to a job, but it has the same restrictions as NativeArray which means it cannot be passed to a ParallelFor job with write access.
+With this we have a simple NativeContainer where we can get, set, and increment the count.
+This container can be passed to a job, but it has the same restrictions as NativeArray, which means it cannot be passed to a ParallelFor job with write access.

 The next step is to make it usable in ParallelFor.
 In order to avoid race conditions we want to make sure no-one else is reading it while the ParallelFor is writing to it.
-To achieve this we create a separate inner struct called Concurrent which can handle multiple writers but no readers.
-We make sure NativeCounter.Concurrent can be assigned to from a normal NativeCounter since it is not possible for it to live separately from a NativeCounter.
+To achieve this we create a separate inner struct called Concurrent that can handle multiple writers, but no readers.
+We make sure NativeCounter.Concurrent can be assigned to from within a normal NativeCounter, since it is not possible for it to live separately outside a NativeCounter.
+TODO - why is that?
 ```C#
 [NativeContainer]
 // This attribute is what makes it possible to use NativeCounter.Concurrent in a ParallelFor job